Condorr001/Assignment1_ARP/README.md

 The primitives used by the input are:
 - Kill(): used to send a signal to the WD to tell that it's alive
 - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
-- Mkfifo(): used to create a fifo (named pipe) to send its pid to the WD
+- Mkfifo(): used to create a FIFO (named pipe) to send its PID to the WD
-- Open(), Close(): used to open and close the file descriptor associated to the fifo
+- Open(), Close(): used to open and close the file descriptor associated to the FIFO
-- Write(): used to write in the fifo
+- Write(): used to write in the FIFO
 - Sem_open() Sem_wait(), Sem_post(), Sem_unlink(), Sem_close(): used to manage the semaphores declared in the server
-- Shm_open(), Ftruncate(), Mmap(), Shm_unlink(), munmap(): used to manage the shared memory
+- Shm_open(), Ftruncate(), Mmap(), Shm_unlink(), Munmap(): used to manage the shared memory

 #### Watchdog
-The **watchdog** is resposible for checking the correct execution of all the other processes.
+The **watchdog** is responsible for checking the correct execution of all the other processes.
 For this purpose, the WD sends the SIGUSR1 signal to all the processes.
 Then, two checks are made.
 Firstly, it verifies that the processes are alive by checking if the *kill* syscall returns an error and immediately kills all the processes if this happens.
 Secondly, it verifies that the processes are not frozen by waiting for a SIGUSR2 reply by each process.
 In case that this signal is not received, meaning that the process is frozen, the WD kills all the processes.